ex-nerd/ex-nerd.hugo/content/diabetes/kinds_of_diabetes_car_analogy.md

 ---

-The following terms are also used to describe diabetes mellitus, but for one reason or another they
+The following terms are also used to describe diabetes mellitus, but for various reasons they are not officially recognized by the group of experts who have been put in charge of making those decisions.

 ## Type 3